auraphp/Aura.Filter/README-VALIDATE.md

 ?>
 ```

-## closure
+## callback

-Validates the value using a closure.
-The closure should take two arguments,
+Validates the value using a callable/callback.
+The callable should take two
-`$subject` and `$field` to indicate the subject and the field within that
+arguments, `$subject` and `$field`, to indicate the subject and the field within
-subject.
+that subject.
 It should return `true` to pass, or `false` to fail.

 ```php
 <?php